studioml/studio/docs/artifacts.md

 In order to simply save the weigths, we can run the following command:

-    studio-runner --art=~/weights:weights train_linreg.py
+    studio-runner --capture=~/weights:weights train_linreg.py

+Flag `--capture` (or `-c`) specifies that data from folder `~/weights` needs to be captured continously - every minute (frequency can be changed in a config file), and at the end of the experiment.
 In the Web ui page of the experiment we now have a link to weights artifact.
-This simple script should finish almost immediately, but for longer running jobs upload happens every minute of a runtime (the upload happens in a separate thread, so this should not slow down the script.
-Freqeuncy of the uploads can be configured in the config file.
+This simple script should finish almost immediately, but for longer running jobs upload happens every minute of a runtime (the upload happens in a separate thread, so this should not slow down the actual experiment)

 ### Machine-independent access to the artifacts
 So far we have been assuming that all the experiments are being run a local machine; and the only interaction with artifacts has been to save them for posterity's sake.